flooose/lunaryorn.github.io/_drafts/reproduce-bugs-in-emacs-Q.md

 package.

 If you can reproduce a bug in `emacs -Q` you give us an important clue: The bug is in our own code and we only need to look at our own code to find it.
-If you can’t reproduce a bug in `emacs -Q` we have to look at your *entire* Emacs configuration which is a lot more work and takes a lot more time.
-What’s more you also enable us to reproduce the bug *ourselves* with just our package and a pure Emacs session, and if we can reproduce a bug
-[we are halfway to fixing it][1].
+That is much simpler than looking at your *entire* Emacs configuration and all of the other packages that you have installed.
+What’s more you also enable us to reproduce the bug *ourselves* with just our package and a pure Emacs session, and if we can reproduce a bug [we are halfway to fixing it][1].

 [1]: http://geoff.greer.fm/2015/08/15/how-to-write-good-bug-reports/
 [exec-path-from-shell]: https://github.com/purcell/exec-path-from-shell